Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: Preliminaries

-\end{proposition} For a given~$p_{[1,L]}\in\Bfint{\mb{P}}{[1,L]}$, the left-hand side of~\eqref{eq:fundamentallemmafull} provides a \emph{data-driven representation} of the manifest behavior~$\Bfint{p}{[1,L]}$, under the condition that the \emph{generalized persistence of excitation} (GPE)~\eqref{eq:GPE} holds.
+\end{enumerate} \end{proposition} For a given~$p_{[1,L]}\in\Bfint{\mb{P}}{[1,L]}$, the left-hand side of~\eqref{eq:fundamentallemmafull} provides a \emph{data-driven representation} of the manifest behavior~$\Bfint{p}{[1,L]}$, under the condition that~\eqref{eq:GPE} holds, which is called the \emph{generalized persistence of excitation} (GPE) condition.
 We are now ready to state the problem formulation.